Skip to main content

 Do you find yourself constantly aggravated on the road?
 While you can’t control the actions of other drivers, you can control your reactions.
 Here’s how you can prevent your road rage habits.

-• Be aware of how you drive – are you driving distracted or impaired?
+• Be aware of how you drive – are you driving distracted?

-If you have collision insurance or comprehensive insurance, then you will likely be able to claim any damages from an accident that involved road rage.
-Some companies may exclude road rage on the grounds of reckless driving, and the action is risky and deemed as criminal behavior.
-Details can be found in your contract, or you can contact your insurer to confirm.
+If you have comprehensive insurance, you will likely be able to claim any damages from an accident involving road rage.
+Some companies may exclude road rage on the grounds of reckless driving, and the action is risky and deemed as criminal behaviour.
+Details can be found in your contror you can contact your insurer to confirm.

 • Don’t react or retaliate with gestures or aggressive actions